Menu

 Emily Isaacson began writing poetry at age ten, where she lived on Vancouver Island.
 She was first published at age thirteen for her poem, "The Wild Madonna".
 She won various awards in high school for her poetry, as well as dance and music.
 She was a member of a performing arts troupe that travelled around with dance performances including ballet, Israeli dancing and other choreographed dance forms.
 She travelled across Europe at age 16 on a performing arts tour and visited seven countries, most notably Germany.

-Isaacson has now published thirteen books of poetry (containing over 1700 individual poems and hundreds of prose-poems), as well as photography, and a children's book.
+Isaacson has now published thirteen books of poetry, as well as photography, and a children's book.
 She was studied in 2016 by McMaster University as one of Canada's authors.

 Isaacson founded the Wild Lily Institute.
 Isaacson has trained in languages, and is bilingual.
 She studied Creative Writing and French at university level.
 She also studied Restorative Justice and Social Work.
 She inspires her readers in skills of conflict resolution, circle keeping, and healing through forgiveness.
 Her themes include the sea, healing, forgiveness, and reparation.